Investing for a safer, more reliable, higher performance network

 - is conducive to socially responsible investment and consistent with official French COP 21 targets.

-€1 billion raised in 2017 with the second public benchmark Green Bond issue
+€1 billion raised in 2017 with a coupon of 1.875%, and a maturity date of 2034, the longest Green Bond issue for a French company

-8.8 million tonnes of CO2 equivalent not discharged into the atmosphere thanks to the funds raised under Green Bond programmes in 2016 and 2017.
-This may be likened to the effects of the carbon footprint of some 18,000 French citizens over a period of 40 years
+10.5 million tonnes of CO2 equivalent not discharged into the atmosphere thanks to the funds raised under Green Bond programmes in 2016, 2017 and 2019, which is comparable to the impact of the carbon footprint of some 21,000 people over 40 years in France.

 Patrick Jeantet, SNCF Réseau Chairman & CEO